Are you looking to get your daily dose of celery?

 The pulp is also ejected from these slow-speed juicers, but it’s much more dry pulp than you would get from a centrifugal juicer, meaning more juice has been extracted.

-Now, let’s review 7 juicers and decide which is the best juicer for celery in 2022.
+Now, let’s review 7 juicers and decide the best juicers for celery in 2023.

 The 7 Best Juicers For Celery

 1. Omega MM900HDS Medical Medium Celery Juicer Slow Masticating High Juice Yield Adjustable Dial, 200-Watt